 O God, who am I now?
 Once, I was secure in familiar territory. in my sense of belonging, unquestioning of the norms of my culture, the assumptions built into my language, the values shared by my society.
 But you have called me out and away from home and I do not know where you are

 It’s been a little busy around here the last few days.
 On Sunday, I did a presentation about my upcoming trip (one week, 3 days), in my church.
 It was really great to get the chance to talk about what I am going to do, as well as present some of the voices of the

 This is a piece I wrote for my internship at the Christian Reformed Centre for Public Dialogue this winter.
 The original is here.
 Enjoy, and check out other articles available on Mobile Justice.
-If you are interested in learning more about the challenges facing Aboriginal people in Canada, check out Mythperceptions, a great MCC site!
+If you are interested in learning more about the challenges facing Indigenous peoples in Canada, check out Mythperceptions, a great MCC site!

 Over the past month, in preparation for Colombia, I have been reading both Paulo Freire’s Pedagogy of the Oppressed and a collection of essays, Peace, Democracy, Human Rights in Colombia, edited by Christopher Welna and Gustavo Gallon.
 In his book on popular education, Freire states, “The oppressor is solidarity with the oppressed only when[s]he stops

 Let Daylight Come (Little Rock, circa 2008) -after Jane Kenyon Let the moon untangle itself from the clothesline, as coming daylight diminishes its lamp to memory.
 Let the cicada vow silence as a woman stirs her grits and beats her eggs.
 Let daylight come.
 Let school children shuffle into yellow buses.
 Let the asphalt roll

 Things have been pretty serious around here.
 This is not.
 Enjoy!

 I love the juxtaposition of these two videos.
 From 7 billion to 1.